 If you have any risk factors for retinal detachment, such as previous cataract surgery, and you notice the symptoms of this serious condition, it is important to take action immediately.
-By combining extensive training with compassionate care, the team at Retina & Eye Specialists of New Jersey in Hackettstown and Morristown is able to act quickly and effectively in order to preserve your vision.
+By combining extensive training with compassionate care, the team at Retina & Eye Specialists of New Jersey in Morristown and Hackettstown, NJ, and is able to act quickly and effectively in order to preserve your vision.

 Amazing.
 I can see like I am 18 again.
 I had no idea how badly cataracts had impacted my vision.
 I only knew something was wrong.
 Based on his excellent reputation, I called Dr. Lalin.
 He replaced the affected lenses in both eyes.
 I was able to continue working with almost no downtime and very little discomfort.
 Thank you Dr. Lalin.View on Google